James P. Johnson: Later career: 1940—1951

 Johnson suffered a stroke (likely a transient ischemic attack or mini-stroke) in August 1940.
 When Johnson returned to action, in 1942, he began a heavy schedule of performing, composing, and recording, leading several small live and groups, now often with racially integrated bands led by musicians such as Eddie Condon, Yank Lawson, Sidney de Paris, Sidney Bechet, Rod Cless, and Edmond Hall.
 In 1944, Johnson and Willie "The Lion" Smith participated in stride piano contests in Greenwich Village from August to December.
 He recorded for jazz labels including Asch, Black & White, Blue Note, Commodore, Circle, and Decca.
 In 1945, Johnson performed with Louis Armstrong and heard his works at Carnegie Hall and Town Hall in New York City.
 He was a regular guest star and featured soloist on Rudi Blesh's This is Jazz broadcasts, as well as at Eddie Condon's Town Hall concerts.
 As such, he was regarded as something as a distinguished pioneer of the idiom, and was often referred to as "The Dean of Jazz Pianists".
 Never satisfied with the state of his craft, he continued his musical education, begun in the 1930s, studying with Maury Deutsch, who could also count Django Reinhardt and Charlie Parker among his pupils.

 In the late 1940s, Johnson had a variety of jobs, including jam sessions at Stuyvesant Casino and Central Plaza, as well as becoming a regular on Rudi Blesh's radio show.
 In 1949 as an 18-year-old, actor and band leader Conrad Janis put together a band of musicians, consisting of James P. Johnson (piano), Henry Goodwin (trumpet), Edmond Hall (clarinet), Pops Foster (bass) and Baby Dodds (drums), with Janis on trombone.
 Johnson permanently retired from performing after suffering a severe, paralyzing stroke in 1951.
 Johnson survived financially on his songwriting royalties while he was paralyzed.
-He died four years later in Jamaica, New York and is buried in Mount Olivet Cemetery in Maspeth, Queens.
+He died four years later in Jamaica, Queens, New York City and is buried in Mount Olivet Cemetery in Maspeth, Queens.
 Perfunctory obituaries appeared in even The New York Times.
 The pithiest and most angry remembrance of Johnson was written by John Hammond and appeared in DownBeat under the title "Talents of James P. Johnson Went Unappreciated".